Living half a year in winter and darkness

 The lack of sunlight during the autumn and early winter can lead to depression.
 As I wrote earlier, it may happen that you have only a few hours or minutes sunshine in total for a full month.
 The depression caused by the darkness is a type of seasonal affective disorder (SAD).

 Personally, D vitamin and more light sources in my room helped a lot.
 Purchase a couple of new lights or bright bulbs for every room you spend significant time in your home.
 Some companies and universities also set up daylight lights in their common rooms during the winter.

 My other favorite device to cure SAD is my wake-up light.
+Wish I knew about it earlier.
 It has an alarm function using brighter and brighter light for half an hour.
 It made my mornings easier as natural light was non-existing.